|by Joe Bandy||Print Version|

 However, advising relationships also involve affective dimensions.
 Giving appropriate attention to them can ensure the advising relationship is more engaging, trusting, motivating, and productive.
 Here are a few of the affectively oriented strategies of advising that may be helpful.

 - Respect and acceptance.
-Advising will be more engaging and productive when students feel accepted for who they are and respect for their time and interests.
+Advising will be more engaging and productive when students feel accepted for who they are as well as respect for their time and interests.
 Insofar as advising can emulate counseling relationships, it may be helpful to consider counseling techniques that communicate respect and acceptance, particularly the act of offering students what Carl Rogers discussed as “unconditional positive regard.”
-This may be achieved via welcoming and affirming body language, as well as a caring, warm speaking style (O’Brien and Hartnett 2009).
-The latter refers to a more conversational, non-judgmental, and reflective tone.
-This unconditional positive regard does not exclude rigorous assessment but ensures that a foundation of trust and understanding exists before a critical examination of advisee strengths and weaknesses, or appropriate paths of development they may pursue.
+This may be achieved via welcoming and affirming body language, as well as a caring, warm speaking style (O’Brien and Hartnett 2009), that is, a more conversational, non-judgmental, and reflective tone.
+This unconditional positive regard does not exclude rigorous assessment but ensures that a foundation of trust and understanding exists before a critical examination of advisee strengths and weaknesses, or appropriate paths for development.

 - Motivational strategies.
 Advisees, like students in classrooms, are motivated when they understand the value or meaningful application of their knowledge and skills.
 Therefore, advisers have a motivational role to play in communicating this value (Reynolds 2010), and in setting expectations and planning reflective assessment processes that can keep students accountable to their and institutional goals for their development.